HolonProduction/godot_kanban_tasks/README.md

 # Kanban Tasks - Todo Manager
 Kanban Tasks - Todo Manager is a kanban board addon for the [godot engine](https://godotengine.org).

 >The version 1.0 contains a bug that breaks your project when exporting.
-Upgrade to 1.0.1 as soon as possible.
+Update as soon as possible.

 ## Features
 - Renamable stages